 Haber says her teachers were also advocates of great learning.
 “They tried to steer students in the right direction, and they genuinely cared.
-I can say that with confidence,” she said.
+I can say that with confidence.”

 In late high school, Haber learned from the International Baccalaureate (IB) curriculum, which she says emphasized critical thinking.
 “It was very much about shaping the learner in a holistic sense,” she says.
 Haber adds that the program encouraged students to think for themselves as they come to their own conclusions based on their experiences and understanding.

 Students also had to engage in creativity, activity, and service, which pushed them to get involved in extracurricular activities, community service, and schoolwork synchronously.
 Haber credits the IB curriculum and her teachers with much of her success and development in high school and college.

 After graduation, Haber has her sights set on returning to the context that she received much of her schooling and teaching in international schools.
 But for now, she is applying the skills she learned abroad to her classes at Grace, in the teacher education program.
 “I think that even if my classes teach me something I know as a person, they push me to apply those skills to being a teacher,” she says.
 “It’s about refining and learning to be the best educator I can be.”